Imhaet/ElementaryOS/elementaryos.md

 Elementary uses LightDM as their display manager, while Ubutntu uses GDM3.
 Thus, a solution is to install GDM3 on the machine, which will solve the suspend/resume issue, albeit it will ruin elementary's slick new Greeter.

-I am using a late 2008 Macbook with the Nvidia GeForce 9400M, but [here](https://elementaryos.stackexchange.com/questions/20986/suspend-resume-issue) is another post with a similar machine with the same issue.
+I am using a late 2008 Macbook with the Nvidia GeForce 9400M, but [here](https://elementaryos.stackexchange.com/questions/20986/suspend-resume-issue) is another post with a similar machine experiencing the same issue.

 <br />